 The major physical elements of the natural environment, such as land forms, weather and climate, natural vegetation and soils.
-Three lecture hours.

-GEO 2011: Physical Geography Laboratory (1)

-Pre- or co-requisite: GEO 2010
+GEO 2011: Physical Geography Laboratory (1) Prerequisite or corequisite: GEO 2010

 Laboratory component of GEO 2010.
 Three laboratory hours per week.
-(Note: Students who take GEO 2010/2011 may not receive Liberal arts core credit for GLG 1010.)
+(Note: Students who take GEO 2010/2011 may not receive Liberal Arts Core credit for GLG 1010.)